albinr/c2app-server/README.md

 ```

 ## License
-The C2 Security Application Server is licensed under MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.